nndda/Theatre/docs/tutorials/dialogue_ui_toggle/index.md

     <br>

-0. Click your `Stage` node, head over to the `Node`'s Signals dock, and connect the signals `started`, `finished`, and `cancelled` to the 2 methods created previously.
+0. Click your `TheatreStage` node, head over to the `Node`'s Signals dock, and connect the signals `started`, `finished`, and `cancelled` to the 2 methods created previously.
 More specifically:

     <style>.md-typeset__scrollwrap{ text-align: center; }</style>